phorton1/base-apps-gitMUI/docs/rethink.md

 LOCAL_ONLY repos can be used for Commits, but (obviously) cannot be Pushed or Pulled.

-REMOTE_ONLY repos can be viewed in the infoWindow but are not otherwise used within the program.
+REMOTE_ONLY repos can be viewed in the winInfo but are not otherwise used within the program.

 LOCAL_ONLY and REMOTE_ONLY repos generate Warnings during